m1bki0n/GeoWeather/README.md

-#  Clima
+#  GeoWeather

-Clima is a simple weather app that lets you know about weather condition of your current location or anywhere.
+GeoWeather is a simple weather app that lets you know about weather condition of your current location or anywhere.

 <img src="Documentation/1.png" align="center" width="30%"></img>
 <img src="Documentation/2.png" align="center" width="30%"></img>